 Employment First State Leadership Mentoring Program

-EFSLMP laid the foundations for existing ODEP initiatives, such as the National Expansion of Employment Opportunities Network (NEON) and the Advancing State Policy Integration for Recovery and Employment (ASPIRE) initiatives.
+EFSLMP laid the foundations for existing ODEP initiatives, such as the National Expansion of Employment Opportunities Network (NEON) and Advancing State Policy Integration for Recovery and Employment (ASPIRE) initiatives.

 EFSLMP Resources

-• Connecting the Dots: Using Federal Policy to Promote Employment First Systems-Change Efforts – This brief provides a robust summary and overview of public policy, regulations, rules, and informational bulletins that support employment outcomes and Employment First for youth and adults with disabilities.
+• Connecting the Dots: Using Federal Policy to Promote Employment First Systems-Change Efforts – This brief provides a robust summary and overview of public policy, regulations, rules and informational bulletins that support employment outcomes and Employment First for youth and adults with disabilities.

 • Federal Legal Framework that Supports Competitive, Integrated Employment Outcomes of Youth and Adults with Significant Disabilities – This brief highlights various legal actions by federal enforcement agencies that have significant implications for how states prioritize and deliver services for individuals with disabilities.
 These actions relate to the organization, financing, and provision of employment and long-term services and supports consistent with an Employment First framework.